wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;But he remains a person?

 **M:**&ensp;When you believe yourself to be a person, you see persons everywhere.
-In reälity there are no persons, only threads of memories and habits.
+In reality there are no persons, only threads of memories and habits.
 At the moment of realisation, the person ceases.
-Identity remains, but identity is not a person — it is inherent in the reälity itself.
+Identity remains, but identity is not a person — it is inherent in the reality itself.
 The person has no beïng in itself; it is a reflection in the mind of the witness, the ‘I am’, which again is a mode of beïng.

 **Q:**&ensp;Is the Supreme conscious?